 In addition, in accordance with the Adjudication, the City of Banning is entitled to 31.43% of the unused overlier pumping rights in the Beaumont Storage Unit.
-Watermaster developed estimates of unused overlier rights for years 2018 through 2022 that are included in the spreadsheet.
-The amount of unused pumping rights varies from year to year, depending on hydrologic conditions and other factors, and is evaluated by Watermaster, annually.
-The 2017 Annual Watermaster Report (Final) indicates that Banning's reallocated unused overlier pumping amount for 2020 is 1,450 AFY, slightly more than that reported in the City of Banning's 2015 UWMP.
+Watermaster developed estimates for years 2018 through 2022 and are included in the spreadsheet.
+The amount of unused pumping rights varies from year to year, depending on hydrologic conditions and other factors, and is evaluated by Watermaster annually.
+The 2017 Annual Watermaster Report indicates that Banning's reallocated unused overlier pumping amount for 2020 is 1,450 AFY, slightly more than that reported in the City's 2015 UWMP.
 As some of the overlying parties develop their properties, the overlier rights will be used by the potable water and recycled water supplying agency and will no longer be available for reallocation.
-As a result the total amount subject to reallocation will decrease over time.
+As a result, the total amount subject to reallocation will decrease over time.
 BCVWD made an estimate of the unused overlier pumping rights under a "developed" or "build-out" condition and estimated the total unused overlier amount would be 1,800 AFY under full buildout.
 The City of Banning's share (31.43%) would be 560 AFY (rounded) at buildout.
 The spreadsheet allows for the gradual reduction of the unused overlier pumping rights over time.
 It is projected by BCVWD to decrease to 560 AFY by 2030 or so as the overlying properties develop.

 The City of Banning has 51,961 AF banked in their Beaumont Basin Storage account at the end of 2017 per Watermaster.
-At year-end 2018, the amount in storage had increased to 52,320 AF.
+At year-end 2018, the annual storage had increased to 52,320 AF.
 For the period 2008 through 2017, the City of Banning has recharged an average of 1,294 AFY of SPW in BCVWD's recharge facility.
 The City can store up to 80,000 AF.

-Table 7 presents a summary on the Supply-Demand Spreadsheet Model for the City of Banning.
+Table 6-2 presents a summary on the Supply-Demand Spreadsheet Model for the City of Banning.
 The year 2040 data was projected from previous years since the model currently only extends to 2035.

-Table 7 was based on the following criteria:
+Table 6-2 was based on the following criteria:

-٠ 2017 Ending Potable Water Demand: 7,500 AFY ٠ New EDU water demand: 0.52 AFY/EDU

-- Existing EDU water demand: 0.62 AFY/EDU - No demand reduction due to conservation on either existing or new EDUs
+- 2017 Ending Potable Water Demand: 7,500 AFY - New EDU water demand: 0.52 AFY/EDU - Existing EDU water demand: 0.62 AFY/EDU - No demand reduction due to conservation on either existing or new EDUs the spreadsheet model it actually fills in 2027).
+This indicates that the City of Banning has minimal imported water needs from SGPWA until 2040.

 This was reviewed by the City of Banning.
-Table 7 indicates that the City of Banning has adequate local supply until 2035.
+Table 6-2 indicates that the City of Banning has adequate local supply until 2035.
 Note that Banning's Beaumont Basin Groundwater Storage Account is full in 2030.
-(Per the spreadsheet model it actually fills in 2027).
-This indicates that the City of Banning has minimal imported water needs from SGPWA until 2040.
+(Per